kosamad/SomScience/README.md

 ## User Experience (UX)

 Using UX design principles, I contemplated the key features a science museum could have and the corresponding information a website would need to contain.
+A the museum is based in Somerset I decided to name it SomScience, a play on the words "SOM"erset and "SCIENCE".

 ### The Museum's Features